FairwindsOps/terraform-vpc/README.md

 The following subnets will be created in each AZ:

 * Public
-  * Resources requiring public IP addresses like VPN or bastion instances and Elastic Load Balancers.
+  * Resources requiring public IP addresses such as VPN/bastion instances and Elastic Load Balancers.
 * Private working
-  * Internal non-production resources like web server and database instances.
+  * Internal non-production resources such as web servers and database instances.
 * Private production
-  * Internal production resources like web server and database instances.
+  * Internal production resources such as web servers and database instances.
 * Private admin
-  * Internal shared administrative resources like build server instances.
+  * Internal shared administrative resources such as build server instances.

 Each subnet will be a /21 block providing up to 2,048 IP addresses per subnet and AZ.